renatobentorocha/gympoint/README.md

 </h1>

 <h3 align="center">
-  Gympoint - Rocketseat Bootcamp 9.0 Final Challenge
+  Gympoint - Rocketseat GoStack 9.0 Final Challenge
 </h3>

 This repository consists of three applications, where together, they compose an application to assist a gym.
 Aiming for GoStack 9.0 bootcamp certification.